Moshe Katsav

 The end of his presidency was marked by controversy, stemming from allegations of rape of one female subordinate and sexual harassment of others.
-Katsav resigned the presidency in 2007 as part of a plea bargain.
+Katsav resigned from the presidency in 2007 as part of a plea bargain.
 Katsav later rejected the deal with prosecutors and vowed he would prove his innocence in court.
 In an unprecedented case, on 30 December 2010, Katsav was convicted of two counts of rape, obstruction of justice, and other charges.
 On 22 March 2011, in a landmark ruling, Katsav was sentenced to seven years in prison.
 Katsav appealed his conviction to the Supreme Court of Israel.
 On 10 November 2011, the Supreme Court affirmed Katsav's conviction and punishment.

 On 7 December 2011, Katsav arrived at Maasiyahu Prison in Ramla to begin serving his seven-year sentence.
-He was released from prison, under restrictive conditions, on 21 December 2016, having served five years of his sentence.
+He was released under restrictive conditions on 21 December 2016, having served five years of his sentence.

 Early life

-Katsav was born Musa Qassab (موسى قصاب) in Yazd, Iran, to Persian Jewish parents, Shmuel and Gohar Qassab.
+Moshe Katsav was born Musa Qassab (موسى قصاب) in Yazd, Iran, to Persian Jewish parents, Shmuel and Gohar Qassab.
 His family moved to Tehran when he was a baby, and they emigrated to Israel in 1951.
 They lived in a tent camp for recent immigrants for several years before the area was developed into the city of Kiryat Malakhi.

 After finishing high school, Katsav was drafted into the Israel Defense Forces in 1964, serving in the C4I Corps.
 He then studied at the Hebrew University of Jerusalem and graduated with a Bachelor of Arts in economics and history in 1971.
 He married Gila Katsav in 1969.
 They have five children and two grandchildren.

 Political career

-Katsav joined the Likud Party, and was elected mayor of his home town of Kiryat Malakhi in 1969.
+Katsav joined the Likud Party and was elected mayor of his hometown of Kiryat Malakhi in 1969.
 He was elected to the Knesset in 1977.